Understanding Search Rankings

 Section titled “What About Missed Meals?”If you ate a meal but forgot to log it, your rankings will assume you didn’t get those nutrients.

-To get accurate rankings: Add the missed meal before your next search.
-It doesn’t matter when you log it—just add it before searching so Platebreaker can account for those nutrients.
+To get accurate rankings, add the missed meal before your next search.
+It doesn’t matter when you log it, just add it before searching so Platebreaker can account for those nutrients.
+Search for a recipe that resembles what you ate.

-For meals from past days: The default storage cycle is 7 days.
-If you’re logging a missed meal from more than 7 days ago (or beyond your custom storage period), most of those nutrients won’t carry forward since they would have already been accounted for in previous days’ targets.
+For meals from past days, the default storage cycle is 7 days.
+If you’re logging something from more than 7 days ago (or beyond your custom storage period), most of those nutrients won’t carry forward since they would have already been accounted for.
 Adding very old meals makes less difference to current rankings.

-Section titled “Search Filters & Options”In addition to the automatic ranking, you can refine your search:
+Section titled “Search Filters”In addition to the automatic ranking, you can refine results using the filter system.
+It has six tabs: